linuxfandudeguy/cnsh/README.md

 This installs `lodash` into your project's `cnsh_lib` directory.

 ### Updating

- To update it Run this command in your terminal:
+To update it, run this command in your terminal:

 ```bash
 npm install -g cnsh@latest